muratk3n/thirdwave/en/tweets/2020/week5.md

 ---

 There is no capitalism in Roddenberry Trek either my friend.
-HTF can can there be markets if there is no money, with prevalent 3D printing, and abundant energy?
+HTF can there be markets if there is no money, with prevalent 3D printing, and abundant energy?

 *2020-2-1 9:9:4*